voltrb/docs/en/docs/models.md

 # => 'Ryan'
 ```

 Models act like a hash that you can access with getters and setters that start with an underscore.
 If an attribute is accessed that hasn't yet been assigned, you will get back a "nil model".
-Prefixing with an underscore makes sure we don't accidentally try to call a method that doesn't exist and get back nil model instead of raising an exception.
-Fields behave similarly to a hash, but with a different access and assignment syntax.
+Prefixing with an underscore makes sure that we don't accidentally try to call a method that doesn't exist.
+Instead, we get back a nil model instead of raising an exception.
+Fields behave similarly to a hash, but with different access and assignment syntax.

-Models also let you nest data without creating the intermediate models:
+Models also let you nest data without having to manually create the intermediate models:

 ```ruby
 page._settings._color = 'blue'